sorilee/sorilee.github.io/_posts/notes/2020-07-22-maximal-non-overlapping-intervals.md

 6. Let $$S$$ be a natural number.
 An interval *in* $$S$$ shall mean an interval $$(i,j)$$ with $$j < S$$.

-[^1]: This restriction is of course unnecessary for this definition itself, but I have asserted it since infinite cases are irrelevant for our purposes.
+[^1]: These finiteness restrictions are of course unnecessary for the definitions themselves, but I assert them since infinite cases are irrelevant for our purposes.

 **Problem.** Given a natural number $$S$$ and a non-empty[^4] finite set $$I$$ of *input* intervals in $$S$$, find a coverage-maximal set of non-overlapping intervals from $$I$$.

-[^4]: I have asserted this so that there is at least one maximally covering set of disjoint intervals from $$I$$, as this simplifies the formulations of both the problem and the algorithm.
+[^4]: I assert this so that there is at least one maximally covering set of disjoint intervals from $$I$$, as it simplifies the formulations of both the problem and the algorithm.

 Before giving the algorithm, I will first summarise the idea behind it in a proposition.